evinpinar/DepthRCNN/README.md

 [![License CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-blue.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)
 ![Python 3.7](https://img.shields.io/badge/python-3.7-green.svg)
-# Depth Prediction from MaskRCNN
+# Object-wise Single Image Depth Prediction with Mask R-CNN

-This repository is forked from PlaneRCNN and has being modified for own purposes.
+This code is written in the duration of a master's thesis, which is about adding a depth prediction branch to Mask R-CNN in order to have better occlusion boundaries and local details.
+Thesis manuscript will be available soon.

 ------------